Creamy Pumpkin Pasta with Crispy Sage

 I don’t hide vegetables for my kids, I want them to know they are there.
 So this isn’t trickery.
 But Theo remained firmly convinced that he was eating mac & cheese as he wolfed down the rigatoni drenched in creamy pumpkin sauce.

 He was really happy to know that it was made with the pumpkin he selected from the farm.
-When we bought it, it was supposed to be just a pretty decoration, but the farmer commented on my instagram post that it’s a good eating variety, so we had to roast it to find out.
+When we bought it, it was supposed to be just a pretty decoration, but the farmer commented that it’s a good eating variety, so we had to roast it to find out.

 I can attest to its edibility.
-It has become two pies, a pumpkin roulade cake (recipe coming soon), and this pasta dish so far and I still have several 2-cup vacuum-sealed portions of the puree frozen.
-Plus, I shared several packages with my neighbor.
+It has become two pumpkin pies, a pumpkin roulade cake, and this pasta dish so far and I still have several 2-cup vacuum-sealed portions of the puree frozen.
+Plus, I shared several packages with my neighbour.
 Who knew it’s so economical and delicious to roast your own?!
 I paid $7 for that gourd and got about 18 cups.

 If you’re around here much, you likely know that I’ve partnered with Horizon to celebrate the quirkiness in kids and realness in what we feed them – and the fun in both.
 And seriously, how weird and fun is the powdery-blue pumpkin we just ate?
 I made this recipe with Horizon Organic Milk. #AllForWeird, just not in food.